-Road bike frames are made of an alloy of titanium with other metals, typically aluminium and vanadium in varying proportions dependent on the desired physical properties, which improve durability and physical properties over the pure metal.
-Frame makers often cite “aerospace grade” tubing.
+Road bike frames are made of an alloy of titanium with other metals, typically aluminium and vanadium in varying proportions depending on the desired physical properties, which improve durability and physical properties over the pure metal.
+Frame makers often cite “aerospace-grade” tubing.

 As with any metal frameset, the frame tubes are cut to length and mitred before welding.
 Welding titanium tubesets is more complex than making alloy frames, as titanium reacts with oxygen.
 So completing the welds can take as much as five hours of labour.
 The tubing then has to be tapped to fit the components bolted and screwed to the frame and the final finish and logos added.

 Although most titanium framesets are welded, there are other options.
-French bespoke framebuilder Caminade has just launched its AllRoad frameset, which uses titanium tubes glued into carbon lugs, for a more economical option than its all-titanium welded frames.
+French bespoke frame builder Caminade has several options, including its AllRoad frameset, which uses titanium tubes glued into carbon lugs, for a more economical option than its all-titanium welded frames.

 How do titanium bikes ride?

-One marque that has a titanium frameset in its otherwise aluminium alloy line-up is Mason Progressive Cycles.
-Its Bokeh all terrain machine is available in both metals.
-Swapping from alloy to titanium bumps the price of a SRAM Force 1 build up from £3100 to £5200.
-And there’s a waiting list for the titanium Bokeh, with only five frames built to order each month.
+One marque that has two titanium framesets in its otherwise aluminium and steel line-up is Mason Progressive Cycles.
+Its Bokeh all-terrain machine is available in both titanium and aluminium, while the Aspect ultra-endurance bike is titanium only.
+There’s a waiting list for both titanium bikes, with each frameset built to order.

-But, says Dom Mason: “For an endurance, AdventureSport, multi-terrain bike like the BokehTi, titanium is almost ideal.
+But, says Dom Mason, owner and designer at Mason: “For an endurance, AdventureSport, multi-terrain bike like the BokehTi, titanium is almost ideal.
 It's light, tough, comfortable and if designed right it gives you incredible response and propulsion.”